simon-norman/CV/README.md

 **Development experience:** I switched to development in my previous role at Spacelab and, being a quick learner, was able to respond to various business needs that required different solutions.
 For example, when building the Workplace Intelligence Platform, I learned how to create web services and both RESTful and Graph QL apis.
 When developing Fourth Wall, I had to work with Unity and C#.

 By finding an online mentor to review my code and experimenting with different tools and practices, I improved my application of them.
 I rigorously looked for improvements in the code, with help from various books on good practice (e.g. 'Clean Code', 'Node JS Design Patterns', 'The Way of the Web Tester').
+And whilst of course I'm still at the start of my journey as a developer, I'm now confident that I have the right mindset to make great software.

 **Problem solving**: With my background in consultancy and product management, I'm able to quickly understand a domain, break down and prioritise the user's problems, and identify the best and fastest route to making an impact.